mrsarm/pose/Run-CI-envs.md

 api api-worker postgres rabbitmq web
 ```

-Note that the `e2e` service is not listed because it has a profile, and
+Note that the `e2e` service is not listed because it has a profile, and pose
-pose pases the compose file first with `docker compose config` to get the
+pases the compose file first to the `docker compose config` command to get the
-definition of the services and images (it's called internally), but the
+definition of the services and images (it's called internally), and the command
-command strips out any service that belong to a profile, given that services
+strips out any service that belong to a profile, given that services under a
-under a profile don't run by default.
-To list all services including the
+profile don't run by default.
+To list all services including the ones under a
-ones under a profile, use the `--no-interpolate` option:
+profile, use the `--no-interpolate` option:

 ```shell
 $ pose --no-interpolate list -p oneline services